 TGBA.IO

-Ways to Politely Decline Extra Tasks Without Guilt
+How to Politely Decline Extra Tasks Without Hurting Workplace Relations

 FAQ

-How do I decline tasks without sounding unhelpful?
+How do I say no without sounding uncooperative?

 Get your own 30‑second analysis